nathanjpaek/discord-cluster-manager/README.md

 The key idea is that we're using Github Actions as a job scheduling engine and primarily making the Discord bot interact with the cluster via issuing Github Actions and and monitoring their status

-## Dev instructions
+## How to run the bot locally

-Install dependencies with `pip install -r requirements.txt`
+1. Install dependencies with `pip install -r requirements.txt`
+2. Create a `.env` file
+3. `python bot.py`

+Right now the bot is running on my macbook but will some more permanent location

 ## Why Github Actions